 – London & Manchester to Cuba in £300s return from

-– London to Australia with stops in Dubai and Singapore around £660
+– London to Australia with stopovers in Dubai or Singapore stopovers around £660

 – London, Manchester, Edinburgh to NYC & USA in £200s return